Buy a ticket

 Digital art centre

-In spring 2021, the Château de Beaugency was converted into a space dedicated to heritage and the Digital Arts, with a space for artists in residence, a transmission and mediation site and a hub for creative teamwork.
+In spring 2021, the Château de Beaugency was converted into a space dedicated to heritage and the digital arts, featuring a space for artists in residence, a transmission and mediation site, and a hub for creative teamwork.

 They have been owners of the Château de Beaugency